aasazali-seekasia/aasazali-seekasia/README.md

 # Welcome to my SEEK GitHub Profile

 - 👋 Hi, I’m @aasazali-seekasia
-- 👀 I’m interested in DevOps (and looking to make my learnings result in the next milestone for the movement)
+- 👀 I’m interested in DevOps (and looking to make my learnings result in a smaller milestone for the movement, for now)
 - 🌱 I’m currently learning TS, JS, Go, and other tech stacks that might be of interest at this point in my career
 - 💞️ I’m looking to collaborate on writing documentations
 - 📫 How to reach me (for now)